Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 ---

-## ⚠️👁️🪲👕 Character Outfit Texture Wobbling / “Roiling” Visual Bug
+## ⚠️👁️🪲👕 Texture wobbling, crawling, roiling Visual Bug caused by Character Outfit

 ### Cause
 This visual issue can occur when using mismatched gender-specific armor or clothing pieces from certain modded outfit packs, particularly some LittleRedSonja armor/outfit mods.